How to plan your ultimate Great Barrier Reef holiday

 - The Great Barrier Reef has been inscribed into the UNESCO World Heritage Sites list since 1981

-- There’s more than 900 islands made for hammocks and long walks on the beach
+- There’s more than 900 islands scattered across the Reef

 Like most natural wonders, timing is everything.
-Although the reef never sleeps – you’ll be best placed to visit the Great Barrier Reef between June and October when temperatures are still warm enough for swimming but rainfall is minimal.
+Although the reef never sleeps – you’ll be best placed to visit the Great Barrier Reef between May and October when temperatures are still warm enough for swimming, underwater visibility is high and rainfall is minimal.

-If you’re visiting the reef between November and May, you can still swim, but you’ll be asked to wear a stinger suit – AKA lycra from top-to-toe, including mittens, booties and balaclava, which will leave little to the imagination.
+If you’re visiting the reef between November and May, you will still encounter favourable conditions, but in the north you’ll be asked to wear a stinger suit for safety reasons.

 Outside obvious weather factors like hot vs cold, seasons dictate the movements within the animal kingdom.
 Time your Great Barrier Reef holiday for the following: